-▼ 4.2: Is there a difference between a "facility" and a "station?"
-Are these different from a "stop?"
+4.2) Is there a difference between a "facility" and a "station"?
+Are these different from a "stop"?

 Yes and yes.
-The terms "facility" and "station" might reasonably be understood to have the same meanings as they are defined in FTA's National Transit Database Reporting Policy Manual.
-Per the NTD Reporting Policy Manual, however, there are key differences between the definitions of a "facility" and a "station," and both are distinct from the definition of a "stop."
+The terms "facility" and "station" are understood to have the same meanings as they are defined in FTA's National Transit Database Reporting Policy Manual, and there are differences between the definitions of a "facility" and a "station," and both are distinct from the definition of a "stop."